Duryodhana: During Pandava's exile

 During the Pandavas’ exile, the sage Maitreya visits Hastinapura to counsel Dhritarashtra and Duryodhana.
 He urges them to recall the Pandavas from the forest and seek a peaceful resolution.
 However, Duryodhana dismisses the advice with arrogance, tapping his thigh and drawing on the ground with his foot in open disdain.
 Offended by this disrespect, Maitreya curses Duryodhana, prophesying that Bhima will one day break the same thigh Duryodhana had tapped in pride.
 Dhritarashtra pleads for forgiveness, and Maitreya declares that the curse may be averted only if Duryodhana pursues peace, otherwise the prophecy will inevitably come true.

 Later, Duryodhana sets out on a pleasure expedition, the Ghosha Yatra, under the pretext of inspecting cattle.
-During this journey, he and his allies are captured by the Gandharvas, celestial beings, after Duryodhana abducts few Gandharva women.
+During this journey, he and his allies are captured by the Gandharvas, celestial beings, after Duryodhana abducts a few Gandharva women.
 The Pandavas, despite their ongoing enmity with Duryodhana, intervene and rescue him and his retinue.
 Humiliated by this incident, Duryodhana contemplates suicide and proposes that Dushasana be crowned king in his place, but Dushasana refuses.

 Overcome by shame, Duryodhana lies on the ground intending to end his life.
 To prevent this, the anti-gods, danavas, perform a Vaitana Yajna in Patala (underworld realm) and summon a Rakshasi named Kritya, who transports Duryodhana to the netherworld.
 There, the danavas reveal that through their penance to Shiva, they have rendered Duryodhana’s body above the waist invulnerable, as hard as a diamond and impervious to weapons.
 Revived by this boon and reassured by the promise of allies such as Bhagadatta and Karna, Duryodhana regains his confidence and returns to Hastinapura, treating the entire experience as if it were a vivid dream.